sriram-venkatraman/HTTPCalloutFramework/README.md

 HTTPCalloutService hcs = new HTTPCalloutService('Call POST',
                                                 new Map<String, String>(),
                                                 '/post?parm1=Venkatraman',
-                                                'Sriram is expected to be sent back as part of response body' );
+                                                'This is expected to be sent back as part of response body' );
 System.Debug(hcs.callOut());
 ```